-Fauja Singh believes that the reason he has lived so long is that he also abstains from both smoking and alcohol, and he follows a vegetarian diet.
-He includes many fresh foods in this diet.
-Fauja has also limited the amount of food that he eats every day.
+Fauja Singh believes that the reason he has lived so long is that he abstains from both smoking and alcohol, and he follows a vegetarian diet.
+He tries to include a lot of fresh foods in his diet and limits his consumption of processed foods.

-In the BBC interview below he told the reporter that he ate only a child’s size portion of food.
-He is practicing calorie restriction which has been known to prolong lifespan and it seems to be paying off for him.
+In the BBC interview that was aired, he told the reporter that he ate only a child’s size portion of food.

 I respect people like Fauja a lot.
 He has tried to live the best he could given the circumstances, and has bravely faced hard things in his life and embraced the future.
 He is a strong person who desires to live life and does not want to slow down any time soon!

-I follow a similar lifestyle to Faujua: I don’t drink alcohol, I’ve never smoked, and for most of my life I’ve been active and practiced calorie restriction since I was 18 years old.
+I follow a similar lifestyle to Faujua Singh: I don’t drink alcohol, I’ve never smoked, and for most of my life I’ve been active and practiced calorie restriction since I was 18 years old.

-I’ve also been vegetarian since 2007 and ‘mostly’ vegan since 2012.
+I’ve also been vegetarian since 2007, and a vegan since 2012.
 I’ll likely stick to a vegan diet for the foreseeable future for health and ethical reasons.

-I hope I can be in as good shape as he is when I reach that age.
+I hope I can be in great shape like Fauja when I reach 100 years old.
 Actually, I hope to reach the 22nd century, which would make me very old.
 By then, I think it’s very possible we’ll have ways to reverse aging.

-I think people underestimate how much of an impact diet and exercise can have.
-You have to remember that the choices you make today are important for your health decades from now.
+Remember that the choices you make today are important for your health decades from now.
 Make the right choices and be the best person you can be.

-I recommend checking out and joining his Facebook page to keep up to date with what he’s up to.
+Finally, I recommend joining his Facebook page to keep up to date with what he’s up to.